Noordeloos/OSML-IoT-WNS/README.md

 Then, follow the instructions [here](http://pastebin.com/raw/qwXLu0hu) to write and compile an executable file.

 ### Download Python Script onto RPi
 Similarly, from your home directory, make a folder called 'LDR'.
-Use the command below to clone the Python code from https://pimylifeup.com/raspberry-pi-light-sensor/.
+Use the command below to clone the [Python code](https://pimylifeup.com/raspberry-pi-light-sensor/).
 ```
 mkdir LDR
 cd LDR